|Base Year Market Size

-The global fraud detection and prevention market size was valued at USD 29.2 Billion in 2021 and is expected to reach USD 190.93 billion in 2030 expanding at a compound annual growth rate (CAGR) of 23.2% from 2022 to 2030.
+The global fraud detection and prevention market size was valued at USD 34.3 Billion in 2022 and is anticipated to reach USD 45.6 Billion in 2023.
+It is expected to reach USD 254.93 billion in 2031 expanding at a compound annual growth rate (CAGR) of 24.2% from 2023 to 2031.
+The rapid expansion of online and digital transactions in e-commerce, mobile payments, and digital banking has provided fraudsters with more opportunities.
+To protect themselves and their consumers, businesses and financial institutions are investing in fraud prevention solutions.
 Fraud detection & prevention is a combination of methods & strategies aimed to identify, monitor, & prevent fraud.
 The first stage in determining the source of the issue is to detect fraud, and after this has been accomplished, the fraud must either be avoided automatically or manually using software designed specifically for this purpose.

 Activities that fall under the category of fraud include instances of money laundering, cyber security threats, tax evasion, identity theft, fraudulent insurance claims, fraudulent bank checks, and terrorist financing.
 These fraudulent activities can be found in the financial institutions, government, healthcare, public sector, and insurance industries.
 As a result, in order for businesses to combat the growing number of opportunities for fraud, they have implemented contemporary fraud detection and prevention technologies as well as risk management strategies.
 These strategies combine big data sources with real-time monitoring and apply adaptive and predictive analytics techniques such as machine learning and artificial intelligence.